vincora/terms-tracker/README.md

 ## Usage

 1. **Adding Deadline**:

    - Click on the "Tracking name" input to create a new deadline tracker.
-    - Click 'start' date-picker to type or choose starting point.
+   - Click "start" date-picker to type or choose starting point.
-    - Click 'first deadline' date-picker to set the first deadline.
+   - Click "first deadline" date-picker to set the first deadline.
 If you only need one endpoint, skip the nest step.
-    - Click 'last deadline' date-picker to set the last deadline.
+   - Click "last deadline" date-picker to set the last deadline.
-    - Click 'add new deadline' button to finish creating deadline tracker.
+   - Click "add new deadline" button to finish creating deadline tracker.
    - You can add many deadline trackers to compare them.

 2. **Sorting**:
    - Select the sorting method from a drop-down list.
    - All trackers will be automatically sorted by selected method.
 3. **Deleting Categories and Items**:
    - Click on the trash icon next to a tracker to delete it.

 ---